Extrabeefy/pcms/README.md

 # 🩺 Patient Clinical Management System (PCMS)

-PCMS is a full-stack system for managing patient records and their clinical attachments (e.g., MRI Scans, CAT Scans, Doctor Reports).
+PCMS is an all in one system for managing patient records and their clinical attachments (e.g., MRI Scans, CAT Scans, Doctor Reports).
-It consists of a modern React UI, .NET 9 Minimal API backend, and LocalStack for local AWS S3 simulation.
+It consists of a Modern React UI, .NET 9 Minimal API backend, and LocalStack for local AWS S3 emulation.

 ---

 ## 🖼️ Architecture

-The following diagram outlines the high-level architecture and flow of data between components:
+The following diagram outlines the high-level architecture

 ![Design Diagram](pcms.drawio.png)